Phase 2 Study of AFM13 in Combination With AB-101 in Subjects With R/R HL and CD30+ PTCL (LuminICE-203)

 Time Frame

-Duration of Response by Investigator and Independent Radiology Committee
+Duration of Response by Independent Radiology Committee

-Time Frame: Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 24 months)
+Time Frame: Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 20 months)

-Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 24 months)
+Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 20 months)

-Time Frame: Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 24 months)
+Time Frame: Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 20 months)

 Complete Response Rate based on positron emission tomography-computed tomography (PET-CT) as assessed by the Lugano classification.

-Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 24 months)
+Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 20 months)

-ORR by Investigator based on PET-CT as assessed by the Lugano classification
+ORR by Investigator Based on PET-CT as Assessed by the Lugano Classification

-Time Frame: Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 24 months)
+Time Frame: Tumor assessment performed every 6 weeks for 3 cycles, if no disease progression on completion of treatment, then every 3 months for the first 12 months and then every 6 months (up to 20 months)

 ORR (CR + PR) by Investigator based on positron emission tomography-computed tomography (PET-CT) as assessed by the Lugano classification